FudaWiki/fudawiki-files/trump.md

 In addition to the various Japanese-inspired illustrations, the iconography of brights, animals, and ribbons of hanafuda are incorporated into the deck, which makes it possible to use the deck as a hanafuda deck if you know the month sequence.

 The deck originally came in two editions of two patterns each.
-The standard edition has a plain, one-colored back, and is made in-house at Richert Karuta in northern Osaka.
+The standard edition has a plain, one-colored back, and is made in-house at **Richert Karuta** in northern Osaka.
 The limited edition has an elaborate "sayagata" pattern on the back, and has the faces of seven "bright" cards stamped with silver ink.
-This edition is made at [Oishi Tengudo](/en/hanafuda/manufacturers/oishi-tengudo).
+This edition is made at [**Oishi Tengudo**](/en/hanafuda/manufacturers/oishi-tengudo).
 An additional third edition was made- the standard edition silver- which is the standard edition with the plain backs but the seven bright cards are stamped with silver ink.
 All editions are traditionally hand-made.

 The two patterns- Poets and Warriors- differ slightly in each other except for the pip cards.
 The Poets pattern have courts represented by Heian-period poets, while the Warriors pattern have Heian-period warriors instead.